 Taughannock Falls State Park

-Taughannock Falls is one of the most accessible waterfalls in our park system.
-You can walk in the creek and play in the tiny cascades along the gorge.
+Taughannock Falls is one of the most accessible waterfalls in our area.
+The trail is a combination of tree-lined canopy and wide-open gorge.

 20 Monroe County Parks